-“All the Things You Are” echoed down the across the station and into the tunnels, plaintive, restive, devotion leaking out with the realization of how utterly unattainable all of her had been, in the end.
+“All the Things You Are” echoed throughout the station and into the tunnels, a plaintive, restive, devotion leaking out with the realization of how utterly unattainable all of her had been, in the end.

 The song ended, and the crowd clapped loudly until the rumbling train drowned it out, and they turned away to get on with their lives.

 “I know you.
 I know that song.
 My father had one of your records, and he played it all the time.”